Tovli/Tovli/README.md

 Welcome to the `Tovli` project!
 Let's run a few commands to get to know eachother...

 ### $ whoami
-Tovli is a software engineer 👨‍💻 and professional podcaster, in the Israeli management domain
+Tovli is a Leader 👨‍💻 and professional podcaster, in the Israeli management domain

 ### $ pronouns
 he / him / his